 Indeed, the second and main problem with the reliance on a robust – and discretionary – activism/paternalism by the court is the variance in legal cultures throughout the Union.
-The scope of the court’s powers and activities varies in European jurisdictions, and discretion to act (informally) in one may take quite a different colour in other.
+The scope of the court’s powers and activities varies in European jurisdictions, and discretion to act (informally) in one may take quite a different colour in another.
 The role of the court is not always spelled out in the various Constitutions or procedural codes, but rather typically emerges from the delicate balance of the rules therein: the simplest example, of course, is that of the rule which allows or regulates the intervention of the judge in the taking of evidence.
 From that rule and its corollaries much can be gleaned – even if it is not made explicit elsewhere – about the role of the individual judge and the court, up to the limits of the judicial power and whether or not informal procedures are to be considered exceptional and ‘extra-ordinary’.
 Words matter, even in a deliberately non-technical Regulation of general applicability.
-The Commission chose a type of ‘informalism’ not only when it came to the specifics of the procedure (where words such as ‘service’ ‘hearing’ are not defined), but also when it came to the actual framework within which that procedure would take place (so what is not defined is the Member State’s ‘ordinary’ or ‘domestic’ law, for example).
+The Commission chose a type of ‘informalism’ not only when it came to the specifics of the procedure (where words such as ‘service’ and ‘hearing’ are not defined), but also when it came to the actual framework within which that procedure would take place (so what is not defined is the Member State’s ‘ordinary’ or ‘domestic’ law, for example).
 The crux is that informalism works when there is a shared understanding, if unspoken, as to what is an acceptable level of action by the court, what is required and what is positively not allowed.
 It may work within a jurisdiction, but within the European Union it is dangerous to assume, as the Commission did, that ‘mutual trust’ would translate into ‘broadly similar action’, in particular in relation to the implementation of a Regulation, which by definition ought not to require any meaningful level of legal implementation or adaptation.

 The consistency of the Small Claims Regulation with the rest of a Member State’s ‘domestic law’ is the aspect that creates the most uncertainty for the consumer, and a particular problem with regards to how the Regulation is implemented in the UK: the amount of adaptation in CPR Part 78 or even in the Practice Direction or the leaflet for litigants, is the very minimum possible, and both refer back to the (technically inadequate) text of the Regulations.
 The leaflet in question instructs the litigants to seek the aid of the court, itself not something that encourages – or is to be encouraged in the context of – mass utilisation of the instruments.